 If you are only using the console, such as on Windows Server Core, you can show the console in full screen using F11 or Alt+Enter.
 This will make your Windows looks like Linux 😃

 It's nice to avoid typing a command twice.
-The console keeps an history of all the executed commands, so you can reuse them latter.
+The console keeps a history of all the executed commands, so you can reuse them later.
 Navigating using up and down is not so useful as you don't always know which is the previous command.
-The console has an awesome ui for showing previous commands 😃 You can show it using F7
+The console has an awesome UI for showing previous commands 😃 You can show it using F7

 Sometimes you need to search in the output of a command.
 Of course, you can read the whole output and find what you are looking for.
 But, if the output is very long, you'll spend long minutes.
 As in many applications, you can find text using Ctrl+F.

 #Copy the output of a command to the clipboard